 Instructions for fan replacement: Contact Customer Service for assistance in replacing the cooling fan in the event it should fail.
 Use only fans approved by Phase Technologies.
-Unapproved fans may not be able to move enough air to properly cool the unit, leading to component damage.
+Unapproved fans may not be able to move enough air to properly cool the unit, leading to component damage not covered under warranty.